rekyuu/speedfuns/pokemon/gen3/emerald_any_glitchless.md

 ## Notation
 - Whenever the route refers to Mudkip's stats, it will be in the form `xx/xx/xx`, where the "`x`"s represent numbers.
 In order, these refer to the stats `Attack`, `Special Attack` and `Speed`.
-- If the route says to avoid a trainer, and the trainer's name is **bold**, that trainer is a spinner.
-"Timed" spinners/Rotatos (i.e. trainers that spin in a predictable fashion, non-randomly) will not be in bold.
-- If "@[Item Name]" follows after a pokemon, it means it is holding an item that you should be aware of.
-Not all of the items that each pokemon are holding are written here, just the ones that are significant to the route.
 - Unless stated otherwise (normally by "use this move until it faints"), battles are detailed turn by turn.

 -----